cmuslima/reinforcement_teaching/README.md

 4. Example evaluation run for maze student env + RL teacher using the PE state rep and LP reward proposed in our RT paper. python config.py --env maze --teacher_agent DQN --reward_function simple_LP -SR buffer_policy --teacher_batchsize 128 --teacher_lr 0.001 --teacher_buffersize 100 --training True --num_runs_start 0 --num_runs_end 1 --training False --evaluation True

+How to get the teacher’s action for the student: get_teacher_action function in init_teacher.py

+How to change teacher’s action if the teacher assigns the same action twice in a row: change_teacher_acton in init_teacher.py

+How to change the maze to have different blocked states:
+Go to basic_grids() class in grid_envs.py

+You can changed the hard coded start_state and termination_state.You can also change the hard coded blocked states list.

+How to create the heat maps:
+create_curriculum_heat_maps file